-Goldman Sachs Group Inc. (GS), Bain Capital Partners LLC and Carlyle Group LP (CG) urged a federal judge to dismiss an investor lawsuit accusing the largest investment banks and private-equity firms of conspiring to rig bids on leveraged buyouts.
+Goldman Sachs Group Inc. (GS:US), Bain Capital Partners LLC and Carlyle Group LP (CG:US) urged a federal judge to dismiss an investor lawsuit accusing the largest investment banks and private-equity firms of conspiring to rig bids on leveraged buyouts.

 The financial companies were among the defendants seeking summary judgment from U.S. District Judge Edward Harrington in the five-year-old class-action, or group lawsuit, according to court filings yesterday in Boston.